decaf-dev/obsidian-export-browser-tabs/README.md

 # Export Browser Tabs

 Export Browser Tabs is an [Obsidian.md](https://obsidian.md) plugin for desktop only.
-It allows MacOS users to export their open browser tabs into an Obsidian note or a group of notes.
+It allows MacOS users to export their open browser tabs into a single note or multiple notes.

 > [!NOTE]
 > This plugin executes AppleScript.
-It will only work on a MacOS system.
+It will only work on a device running MacOS.

 ## Table of contents